yunruse/trmnl-tricks/README.md

   - [QR codes](#qr-codes)

 ## Metadata and general tips

+### FYI: Developer Edition is per device!

+_This is accurate as of April 2025._

+If you buy multiple TRMNLs, Developer Edition - which allows you to do pretty much everything here - is per device.

+Note that if you don't have Developer Edition, you can **install but not fork** a recipe.
+Keep this in mind if you want your recipe to be more accessible to others.

 ### Using form variables in plugins
 Rather than put your key into a polling URL or header, you can use `{{variables}}`